-Group therapy includes a small group of carefully selected clients that meet with a therapist for about 90 minutes on a regular basis.
+Group therapy includes a small group of carefully selected clients that meet with a therapist for about 60 to 90 minutes on a regular basis.
 The goals of group therapy are to support each client in their emotional growth and problem solving.
 Hearing from others about their problems and how they have tried to solve them causes the client to think about their own problems in different ways.
 It also allows for the client to feel a sense of achievement when they are able to help others in their group.
 The support from a close group allows clients to believe that they are not alone and that others care about them.
 Group therapy also allows for clients to belong, feel accepted, and feel approved of.
 The power of the group can empower the client.

 Family therapy includes all members of a family and sometimes, an extended family.
 The family meets with the therapist to identify and resolve problems that interfere with the functioning of the family and are disruptive to the home environment.
 In family therapy, the family is the identified patient and problems are resolved by changing the way the family system functions not by changing a specific family member.
 The goals of family therapy include improving communication, learning family problem solving skills, developing and maintaining respect for all family members, and creating a supportive home environment.